earthly/website/website/faq.md

 ## Can I use Earthly with my continuous integration system?

 Yes, if you install Earthly where your builds run, then you can use Earthly with your continuous integration system.
 We have documented integrations for some [popular CI systems](https://docs.earthly.dev/docs/ci-integration) but it is likely that you will be able to get earthly working with your existing CI System.
-Hope in our [Slack channel](/slack) and you may find others using your CI system of choice.
+Hop in our [Slack channel](/slack) and you may find others using your CI system of choice.

 ## Can I use Earthly with my programming language or command line build tools?